Jarrlist/yahoo/README.md

 8. More advanced methods for forcasting growth and margins.
 For now it is just avarages from recent years.

 9. Maybe factor in divedens, and it's date, in a more usefull way.

+If you are interested in helping out in this project, or if you have found bugs, contact me!
+Jarrlist@gmail.com